moulos-lab/better4u/01_genetic_data_analysis_plan/pca_process.md

 * Traverses each partner directory and reads the subdirectory contents (partner datasets)
-* Filters each dataset according to the Minimac INFO or Beagle R2 score (cutoff: 0.3)
+* Filters each dataset according to the IMPUTE INFO or Beagle R2 score (cutoff for INFO: 0.9, cutoff for R2: 0.8)
 * Gathers all the good quality SNPs from all individual partner datasets
 * Find the common good SNPs from all partners for each chromosome and writes the results.